esythe/Portfolio/Sauna Business/README.md

 5) Which customers, if any, have never purchased a sesssion?

 The results of these queries were presented visually in Tableau.
+Please view it [HERE](https://public.tableau.com/views/SaunaDashboard/Dashboard1?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).

 ### Skills Demonstrated
 - Relational database design (PK/FK setup, normalised structure).